-This course is designed to provide anthropology majors and minors a foundation in the history of anthropological thought.
+This course is designed to provide anthropology majors and minors with a foundation in the history of anthropological thought.
 The readings, lectures, discussions, and written work will familiarize you with the following:

-- canonized social scientists and anthropologists whose work exemplifies major schools of social scientific thought throughout the late 19th and early to mid-20th century; - marginalized voices and authorship, including but not limited to BIPOC scholars and "research assistants" whose work is all but disappeared from so-called "Tier 1" publications - the intellectual, political and social consequences of Eurocentric, androcentric and otherwise racist/sexist/xenophobic perspectives throughout the development of the discipline - supporting bodies of evidence and broader contexts which yield certain theoretical trends; - a mostly chronological, theoretical trajectory of the discipline.
+- Canonized social scientists and anthropologists whose work exemplifies major schools of social scientific thought throughout the late 19th and early to the mid-20th century. - Marginalized voices and authorship, including but not limited to BIPOC scholars and "research assistants" whose work is all but disappeared from so-called "Tier 1" publications. - The intellectual, political, and social consequences of Eurocentric, androcentric, and otherwise racist/sexist/xenophobic perspectives throughout the development of the discipline. - Supporting bodies of evidence and broader contexts which yield specific theoretical trends. - A primarily chronological, theoretical trajectory of the discipline.

-In 15 weeks, you will emerge from the isolation of your favorite reading nook and intentionally forget everything that you have learned. juuuust kidding.
+In 15 weeks, you will emerge from the isolation of your favorite reading nook and intentionally forget everything you have learned-juuuust kidding.
 If you take this class seriously, you will come away with a fundamental understanding of foundational anthropological concepts and models used to examine, describe and explain the human experience.
 You will also understand the major critiques of early anthropological scholarship, including its contribution (implicit or indirect, complicit or direct) to racist, sexist and nationalist ideologies.